The 10 Most Influential Ancient Greek Painters

 The painting of Alexander the Great and Roxana was exhibited at the ancient Olympic Games, this was a great honour for Echion, as he was the first Greek painter ever to have his work exhibited at the games.

-Echion’s panting of Alexander and Roxana’s marriage was a great hit, in fact, it impressed Proxenidas, one of the judges at the Olympic games, so much, overwhelmed by emotion brought on by the beauty of Echion’s work, he offered him his daughter’s hand in marriage.
+Echion’s panting of Alexander and Roxana’s marriage was a great hit, in fact, it impressed Proxenidas, one of the judges at the Olympic games so much that overwhelmed by emotion brought on by the beauty of Echion’s work, he offered him his daughter’s hand in marriage.

 Although Echion’s painting no longer exists, we gain some insight into its appearance from Botticelli and Giovanni Antonio Bazzi, who were greatly inspired by Echion.